simonescaccia/IoTProject/Evaluation.md

 To allow the harvesting of the energy, we should have an alternator connected to the turbine to transform the mechanical energy into electrical energy.

+A possible solution for the energy harvesting is here: https://www.ebay.it/itm/322724692568 with the tutorial of the turbine https://www.youtube.com/watch?v=mtMO3VmCmiQ .

 ## Response Time Performances

 The response time between CHIEF, FORKs and BRANCHEs depends on the distance between the MCUs, so it depends on the topology of the irrigation system.